dominik-bln/dotfiles/README.md

 # Dominik dotfiles

-A personal fork of the great dotfiles by Mathias Bynens
+My personal fork of the excellent dotfiles by Mathias Bynens.

 ## Installation